functorz-tech/momen_doc/actions/sso.md

 ## What is Single Sign-On (SSO)?

 **Single Sign-On (SSO)** is an authentication mechanism that allows users to access multiple related systems with a single login.
-By configuring SSO, new users can register and log in to your website using existing accounts (e.g. Google, Facebook, etc.).
+By configuring SSO, new users can register and log in to your website using existing accounts (e.g., Google, Facebook, etc.).

 > - Only supports the standard OAuth2 protocol
 > - Available for Pro Plan and above